 The Internal Quality Assurance Cell (IQAC) of Dhemaji Girls’ College was formed in 15th Feb.
-2012, persist with its efforts to create a learning environment that fosters all around development of its students so that the college can enhance its contribution to the academic field to keep the flag of excellence flying high atop.
-The IQAC has established several cells and centers and constituted committees to initiate different academic and governance activities.
-The thrust area identified in consonance with the UGC guidelines is to effect a paradigm shift in the teaching learning system.
+2012, persist with its efforts to create a learning environment that fosters all-round development of its students so that the college can enhance its contribution to the academic field to keep the flag of excellence flying high atop.
+The IQAC has established several cells and centres and constituted committees to initiate different academic and governance activities.
+The thrust area identified in consonance with the UGC guidelines is to effect a paradigm shift in the teaching-learning system.
 The IQAC has a steering committee with the following members:

 Functions Carried Out

 Minutes of IQAC Programmes last Five years, Dhemaji Girls College